wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 	![Web server logs in Output window](./media/web-sites-dotnet-troubleshoot-visual-studio/tws-wslogs.png)

 By default, when you first enable web server logs by using Visual Studio, Azure writes the logs to the file system.
-As an alternative, you can use the Management Portal to specify that web server logs should be written to a blob container in a storage account.
-For more information, see the **site diagnostics** section in [How to Configure Web Sites](/documentation/articles/web-sites-configure/#howtochangeconfig).
+As an alternative, you can use the Azure portal to specify that web server logs should be written to a blob container in a storage account.

-If you use the Management Portal to enable web server logging to an Azure storage account, and then disable logging in Visual Studio, when you re-enable logging in Visual Studio your storage account settings are restored.
+If you use the portal to enable web server logging to an Azure storage account, and then disable logging in Visual Studio, when you re-enable logging in Visual Studio your storage account settings are restored.

 ## <a name="detailederrorlogs"></a>View detailed error message logs